mikebashford/mikebashford/README.md

 **Slayed Bugs & Boosted Usability:** Identified critical bugs in a global CMS rollout, leading to a smoother implementation.<br>
 **25% User Engagement Jump:** Designed UI/UX layouts for a new product feature, increasing user engagement by a quarter.<br>
 **Consistent High Performance:** Achieved 100% on-time delivery and a 4.9/5 rating for over 4,000 orders as a Personal Shopper.<br>

 Skills:

 Front-End: React, JavaScript, HTML5, CSS3, Bootstrap
-Back-End: Node.js, Express, MongoDB, SQL, MySQL Version Control & Deployment: GIT, GitHub, Heroku UI/UX Design: UI/UX principles, UX design, usability testing & debugging<br>
+Back-End: Node.js, Express, MongoDB, SQL, MySQL Version Control & Deployment: GIT, GitHub, Heroku UI/UX Design: UI/UX principles, UX design, usability testing & debugging<be>

 Looking for:

 Collaboration opportunities where I can learn, grow, and contribute to innovative projects.